 The notes describing Yoshino’s thoughts on European history are even more profound.
 These notes generally cover the rise of the Vienna System, the challenges to this system, and the First World War.
 According to the notes, Yoshino discussed these periods from various angles.
 While emphasizing egalitarian thrusts, Yoshino was aware that these thrusts took on different forms depending on the historical phase.
 For example, although one might expect Yoshino to be critical of Bismarck’s political leadership, the notes suggest that he acknowledged the historical significance of the formation of the German state, in which Bismarck played a key role.
 Yoshino was, in fact, more critical of the Catholic Church for leveraging its international network to intervene in German politics and resist the emerging nation state, despite Catholics being a minority in Germany.
 Yoshino’s detailed analysis of the Kulturkampf between the Bismarckian government and the Catholic Church was preeminent among Japanese scholars of the time (Yuko Sakuuchi, “Yoshino Sakuzo no Yoroppa Seijishi Kogi” [Sakuzo Yoshino’s Lectures on European History], Tosho, February 2016).

 This book includes annotations by Taketo Fushimi, which introduce and discuss Yoshino’s lectures, including those that have not been covered in the main text.
 There are also annotations by Kaoru Iokibe, who analyzes the lecture notes in an attempt to present an overall picture of Yoshino as a historian and political thinker.

-(Written by Kaoru Iokibe, Professor of Graduate Schools for Law and Politics / 2019)
+(Written by Kaoru Iokibe, Professor, Graduate Schools for Law and Politics / 2019)